KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuide.md

 By design, UASTC is optimized for fast and predictable transcoding to ASTC and BC7.
 Transcoding to ASTC is always lossless (e.g. it would match decoding to RGBA8), transcoding to BC7 is almost lossless.

-ASTC should be the default choice when ASTC LDR support is available.
+[ASTC 4x4](#astc-4x4) should be the default choice when ASTC LDR support is available.

 > **Note**: At the time of writing, GPUs supporting ASTC LDR include:
 > * Apple A8 and newer, Apple M1